 Regular and consistent boat maintenance is the key to owning a boat that is safe and reliable, has a minimum of unexpected repair bills, looks good and retains its resale value.
-Whatever the vessel, it’s a continuous process requiring a constant eye on anything that may need attention, including fittings, chafe in ropes, sail damage and so on.
+Whatever the vessel, it’s a continuous process requiring a constant eye on anything that may need attention, including engines, systems, fittings, chafe in ropes, sail damage and so on.
 That doesn’t mean that this aspect of maintenance has to be an onerous chore – it’s more an attitude of mind to look for the first sign of any problem and then monitor wear.

 A regular polish and wax will help to keep these looking like new and is especially important for deep colours, which tend to fade relatively quickly.
 Large areas on badly faded topsides are best done with an electric polisher.

 Periodically check fibreglass mouldings for scratches, chips, stress cracks and other gel coat damage.
 Any cracks should be investigated to see how deep they penetrate, using a sharp chisel to open the crack into a v shape – if it does not extend beyond the gelcoat, a cosmetic repair of the gel is all that is required.
 However, if damage extends into the laminate below a professional repair will be needed.
-Also read How to deal with fibreglass deck leaks.
+Also read about how to deal with fibreglass deck leaks.

 Looking after timber